 Just two months ago, I felt like I was really struggling to put into the place the basics of what makes me feel my happiest and healthiest.
 This was, of course, midwinter, and my inner hibernating nature really took hold and my mental wherewithal was as sluggish as could be.
 My movement and exercise fell by the wayside for months.
 Food cravings started to creep in every day.
 My supplement and morning routine was often completely ignored.
 Every time the cheerful voice of wellness piped up, my louder voice of overwhelm and laziness piped up louder and I often made every excuse to listen to that louder voice.
 It was a ridiculous struggle, and I started to succumb to the daily guilt of not doing my best.
 This all was especially troubling because I literally create care plans for other people every single day, stressing the importance of routines, rituals, nutrition, herbal therapies, self care, and making their health a priority.
 Why was this so hard all of a sudden?
 (Hint – creating a care plan for yourself is inherently a difficult task, and I think I figured out why.)

 I realized that one of the biggest struggles for my clients is their sense of overwhelm.
 Not their day to day grind, but the overwhelm of how many health changes they wanted to make all at once.
 They get in their own way, and feel like if they can’t do it all at once, why bother doing one thing?
 This was exactly how I felt, too.
-In my head, I wanted to exercise more, eat more plants, take my supplements every day, cook more and give Greg a break, read more, have less screen time, perfect my evening routine, learn more things, take Gromit for our 3 mile walk every day…the list goes on and on.
+In my head, I wanted to exercise more, eat more plants, take my supplements every day, cook more, read more, have less screen time, perfect my evening routine, learn more things, take Gromit for our 3 mile walk every day…the list goes on and on.
 It was so jumbled.
 So disorganized.
 So much.

 1. Take intentional time to check in.
 Sit quietly.
 Breathe deeply.
 Calm down.
 I took one whole evening to turn everything off, and just sit quietly with this enormous task.